riazul701/dev-notes/Git/Git-Credential-Manager.md

 * Check "git-credential-manager" path: `which git-credential-manager`
 * Configure "git config --global credential.helper" (Attach GCM with Git): `git-credential-manager configure` [Shows help: `git-credential-manager --help`]
 * Settings for "credentialStore: gpg"
-  * Install "gpg" command if not exists: `sudo apt install gpg`
+  * Install "gpg" command if not exists: `sudo apt install gpg` [For Fedora, `sudo dnf install gpg`]
-  * Install "pass" command if not exists: `sudo apt install pass`
+  * Install "pass" command if not exists: `sudo apt install pass` [For Fedora, `sudo dnf install pass`]
-  * Generates "gpg-id": `gpg --gen-key` [Here provide Name and Email]
+  * Generates "gpg-id": `gpg --gen-key` [Here provide Name and Email.
+Keep UserName and Password fields blank, which will be shown two times.]
   * Generates pass file: `pass init <gpg-id>` [<gpg-id> is long hash which is under "pub" tag from `gpg --gen-key` command] [Here a password is optional, which will be required during GitHub/BitBucket authentication.
 Do not enter any password for "LazyGit" software.]
   * Set credential backing store: `git config --global credential.credentialStore gpg`
 * Configuration for [LazyGit](https://github.com/jesseduffield/lazygit)